Challenging Youth Mentoring Program Issues

 - Staff found it more and more complex to stay on top of very challenging issues eg, mental health problems being faced by young people.

-- An inordinate amount of time spent completing application forms for funding, grants etc. Is a $2000 Grant worth this time when many programs are already understaffed?
+- An inordinate amount of time spent completing application forms for funding, grants, or other financial support.
+Is a $2000 Grant worth this time when many programs are already understaffed?
 This was a common question asked by program staff.

 - Government bureaucratic red tape.
 Again, far too much time spent completing forms.
 While program staff understood the reason for this, the general feeling was that the government could produce more user-friendly, less demanding forms to complete, showing a far greater understanding of the difficult conditions many programs are working under as they invest time and energy into needy young people.